drwetter/testssl.sh/doc/testssl.1.md

 `--csvfile <csvfile>`           Similar to  the aforementioned `--jsonfile` or `--logfile` it logs the output in CSV format (see `--cvs`) additionally into a file or a directory.
 For further explanation see `--jsonfile` or ``--logfile`. `CSVFILE` is the variable you need to set if you prefer to work environment with variables instead.

 --html                          Logs additionally to an HTML file `<NODE>-p<port#><YYYYMMDD-HHMM>.html` in the current working directory of the shell.
-It contains a 1:1 output of the konsole.
+It contains a 1:1 output of the console.
 In former versions there was a non-native option to use "aha" (Ansi HTML Adapter: github.com/theZiz/aha) like `testssl.sh <options> <URI> | aha >output.html` .
-This is not neccessary anymore.
+This is not necessary anymore.

 `--htmlfile <htmlfile>`         Similar to  the aforementioned `--jsonfile` or `--logfile` it logs the output in HTML format (see `--html`) additionally into a file or a directory.
 For further explanation see `--jsonfile` or `--logfile`. `HTMLFILE` is the variable you need to set if you prefer to work with environment variables instead.

-`--hints`			Thios option is not in use yet.
+`--hints`			This option is not in use yet.
 This option is meant to give hints how to fix a finding or at least a help to improve something.
 GIVE_HINTS is the environment variable for this.

 `--severity <severity>`         For JSON and CSV output this will only add findings to the output file if a severity is equal or higher than the `<severity>` value specified.
 Allowed are `<LOW|MEDIUM|HIGH|CRITICAL>`